licheez/ngAlpha/a15/projects/alpha-oas/README.md

 This package was build using Angular 17.2.0

 It exposes
 * two main services
   * AlphaAosService
   * AlphaAosInterceptor
-* important classes
+* some important classes
   * AlphaPrincipal
   * AlphaUser
   * SessionData